NextronSystems/thunderstorm-collector/go/README.md

 # THOR Thunderstorm Collector Executable

-The Thunderstorm collector executable is an open-source tool written in Golang to upload files to THOR Thunderstorm.
+The Thunderstorm collector executable is an open-source tool written in Go to upload files to THOR Thunderstorm.
 A Makefile has been added to allow for simplified creation of executables.
 The generated executables are statically linked, and no further dependencies on the target systems exist.

 ### Build requirements
-- Golang version 1.12 or higher
+- Go version 1.12 or higher
 - make

 ### Build